Lawmakers prepare for final push to pass state budget

-HARRISBURG — A proposed state budget is expected to be unveiled Monday, lawmakers from both sides of the aisle said in Friday interviews.
+HARRISBURG — A proposed state budget is expected to be unveiled Monday, lawmakers from both sides of the aisle said.

 Gov. Tom Wolf in February asked lawmakers to approve $34.1 billion in general fund spending.
 His plan didn’t call for any increase in taxes other than a proposal that would levy a per-capita fee on communities without local police to cover state police protection costs.